-If you find problems with your new home after closing, FHA can not give or lend you money for repairs, and FHA can not buy the home back from you.
-That is why it is so important for you, the buyer, to get an independent home inspection.
+If you find problems with your new home after closing, FHA cannot give or lend you money for repairs, and FHA cannot buy the home back from you.
 Ask a qualified home inspector to inspect your potential new home and give you the information you need to make a wise decision.